 A lot of information: The course is designed to offer an in depth introduction to the exciting world of classic mountaineering.
 The days are packed with physical movement and hands-on learning while still providing a couple hours each afternoon to just relax in camp.

-Please note: based on our backcountry permits, the trips will be run from the following venues:
+Please note: based on our backcountry permits, the course could be run from a different venue (e.g., the Eldorado zone).

 Overall difficulty: Moderate